sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/send-email-alerts.md

 The -r (rename) flag allows you to specify a shorter name for the dynamic runtime asset (in this case, `email-handler`).

-You can also download the latest dynamic runtime asset definition for your platform from [Bonsai][3] and register the asset with `sensuctl create --file filename.yml`.

 To confirm that the handler dynamic runtime asset was added correctly, run:

 {{< code shell >}}